Blazemeter/taurus/site/dat/docs/CommandLine.md

   1. [aliases](#aliases) applied
   1. all command-line option overrides (like `bzt -o execution.0.scenario=my-test`) are applied

 Note that per-user config will not be copied into artifact directories, so those files are recommended to put API keys and tokens to improve security.
-Also it is convenient place to set paths to tools and your favorite preferences.
+Also, it is convenient place to set paths to tools and your favorite preferences.

 There is special shorthand for JMeter JMX test plans: if a config filename ends with `.jmx`, an execution for JMeter with existing script will be generated.
 This allows using Taurus just like `bzt test1.jmx test2.jmx`.